prudhvi-yashwanth/Branching_Strategy/Git_workflows.md

 Example:

-- **tdbflow** – A lightweight CLI tool that simplifies Git workflows for teams using Trunk-Based Development by automating common Git operations.
+- **tbdflow** – A lightweight CLI tool that simplifies Git workflows for teams using Trunk-Based Development by automating common Git operations.

 ---